phuongle0701/AMATH741_project_numerical_pde/README.md

 * The exact dynamics are plots for generated data.

+* Technical Programming Issue:
+1. The ```Codes``` folder contains the jupyter notebook to run author's code with our slight modification on GPU-Google Colabs.
+2. The folder ```classical_methods``` contains the Matlab implementation of solving PDE equations numerically: Lax-Friedrichs scheme for Burgers and Leapfrog scheme for kdV equation.
+3. The folder ```time_elapsed``` includes the cpu time complexity for the numerical schemes with different grid size problems.
+4. The folder ```Matlab``` generates the dataset in ```chebfun``` package for the neural-network PDE solver.

 ** The matlab file needs to install external programs called 'chebfun'.
 It can be installed via https://www.chebfun.org/download/ and it is compatiable with  MATLAB 7.9 (R2009b) or later**